pikvm/pikvm/pages/flashing_os.md

 ## Using Linux CLI
 Decompress and flash image and follow to the [final steps](#the-final-steps).
-Be careful be careful when choosing your device path:
+Be careful when choosing your device path:
 ```bash
 $ bzip2 -d v2-hdmi-rpi4.img.bz2
 $ sudo dd if=v2-hdmi-rpi4.img of=/dev/mmcblk0